bcuz/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

 This is a good use case for binary search.
 The floors are sorted in ascending order.
-Looping and checking each floor would be too slow o(n).
+Check the middle floor.
+If the eggs break on that floor, we can disregard all the floors above it.
+Then we check the middle floor of all the remaining floors and so on.
+Time complexity of log n.